brakmic/Mithril_Kendo/README.md

 Nevertheless, I tried to make this demo app somewhat "realistic" and added not only one grid-template but also a nested template for detail grid-views.
 Using nestend templates in Kendo UI is rather problematic because you can't simply select elements by their "ids".
 More info on this peculiarity <a href="http://blog.falafel.com/nested-templates-kendo-ui/">here</a>.

+Regarding Mithril framework I can only say: **It's a great little tool!** The emphasis is on **great** :)

+But I'm still not sure if the Mithril components in this app are *correct* of following certain guideline.
+I discovered Mithril just a few days ago.
+So, if you find any problematic parts, please let me know.

+This is the Grid in all it's glory.

 ![Kendo Grid](http://f33.imgup.net/mithril8f2b.png "KendoGrid")

 **License**